quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ### Summary
-The main method we will be implementing will be using these tools: Vite, NPM, and Poetry.
+We will be using these tools: Vite, NPM, and Poetry.
 The frontend will be setup using npm for Vite and Vue.
 The backend using Poetry for Django.
 This section details what each version manager & configuration file needs to have as well as every additional file necessary and what each file has in it.

 #### Poetry